django-guardian/django-guardian/docs/configuration.rst

 Guardian supports object level permissions for anonymous users, however when in our project we use custom User model, default function might fail.
-This can lead to issues as ``guardian`` tries to create anonymous user after each ``syncdb`` call.
+This can lead to issues as ``guardian`` tries to create anonymous user after each ``migrate`` call.
 Object that is going to be created is retrieved using function pointed by this setting.
 Once retrieved, ``save`` method would be called on that instance.